Skip to content

 History walks

-Use written Charleston walking-history options when the arrival has enough time for a guided stop, but keep the visual grid reserved for records with real provider images.
+Use written Charleston walking-history options when the arrival has enough time for a guided stop.
+Keep them as smaller additions to the main Savannah-to-Charleston route so they support the plan without overwhelming it.

 Evening story stop

-If Savannah to Charleston ends with an overnight, written ghost and dark-history notes can support the evening without crowding the core trip page.
+If Savannah to Charleston ends with an overnight, written ghost and dark-history notes can support the evening without crowding the main trip route.

 Continue from Charleston